rdf-elixir/website/content/sparql-ex/sparql-client-configuration.md

 ::: danger
 Unfortunately, there's currently no general way to set the timeout, because of this open Tesla issue <https://github.com/teamon/tesla/issues/255>.
 So for now, timeouts must be set in an adapter-specific way like shown in the previous example.
 :::

+The SPARQL.Client package also supports configuring the defaults for many of the various options of the query and update functions through the application environment.
+See the [API documentation](http://hexdocs.pm/sparql_client/SPARQL.Client.html) for information on this.